vmware-tanzu/velero/docs/restic.md

 - A working install of Ark version 0.10.0 or later.
 See [Set up Ark][2]
 - A local clone of [the latest release tag of the Ark repository][3]
+- Ark's restic integration requires the Kubernetes [MountPropagation feature][6], which is enabled by default in Kubernetes v1.10.0 and later.

 ### Instructions